Mr. Nice Guy (1997 film): Plot

-The police trace each call, but discover the Demons are trying to thwart their presence, so they follow Jackie instead.
-However, the gang discovers this and they escape with Miki.
+Meanwhile, the police follows Jackie, but the gang discovers this and escapes with Miki.
 Jackie, angry at the cops' mishandling, refuses to work with them anymore.
-However, he is kidnapped by the Demons moments later.
+He is later kidnapped by the Demons.
 Jackie fights off the gang and causes their van to crash.
-Before the police show up, Jackie forces one of the Demons to tell him where Miki is: at a construction site.
-Jackie insists to Diana and Lakeisha not to follow him to the construction site, but they go there anyway.
-While Jackie looks for Miki, Giancarlo and his men show up.
-A fight ensues between Jackie and the mobsters, which ends in Jackie getting captured.
-Lakeisha and Miki are also taken, while Diana is injured but escapes.
-Giancarlo murders the other Demons on site except for Tara, who also escapes but with serious injuries.
+Before the police show up, Jackie forces a Demons member to reveal where Miki is: at a construction site.
+Diana and Lakeisha follow Jackie.
+While Jackie looks for Miki, Giancarlo and his men arrive.
+A fight ensues and ends with the mobsters capturing Jackie.
+Lakeisha is also taken, while Diana is injured but escapes.
+Giancarlo murders the other Demons on site except for Sandy, who also escapes but with serious injuries.

-Meanwhile, Romeo discovers his son watching Diana's tape, the proof he needs to arrest the mob, and visits the hospital where Diana and Tara are being treated.
-The women inform him about what happened to Jackie and the others.
-At Giancarlo's home, Giancarlo demands the tape from Jackie one last time.
+Meanwhile, Romeo discovers his son watching Diana's tape, the proof he needs to arrest the mob, and visits the hospital where Diana and Sandy are being treated.
+The women mention what happened to Jackie and the others.
+At Giancarlo's home, Giancarlo demands the tape from Jackie.
 Jackie decides to call Romeo, but he is not home.
-Afterwards Jackie is forced into an unfair fight with Giancarlo.
-After taking a beating, Giancarlo orders his men to kill Jackie and the women at "the guesthouse", which is code for a mining site used by Giancarlo where he buries people alive.
-However, they escape and destroy Giancarlo's home by driving through it in a 120-ton mining vehicle, which also causes cocaine to be spread outside in view of the police.
+Afterwards, Jackie is forced into an unfair fight with Giancarlo.
+After taking a beating, Giancarlo orders his men to kill Jackie, Nikki and Lakeisha at the mining site.
+However, they escape and destroy Giancarlo's home by driving through it in a mining vehicle, which also causes cocaine to be spread outside in view of the police.
+Jackie rams the vehicle at Giancarlo, who ends up heavily injured, humiliated and arrested.
 The authorities arrive with Romeo, but they decide to state that they did not witness anything and that it was just another gang battle, so that Jackie can go free while the mobsters are arrested for possession of cocaine.